AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   the main subprogram of that Ada partition.
 Note also: If an Ada partition defines no tasks other than the environment task, then that Ada partition is trivially in compliance with this assumption.

+* [PARTIAL_ACYCLIC_ANALYSIS]
+  Consider the directed graph where the nodes are the compilation units and there is an edge from a unit A to a unit B if there is a with clause for B in the specification or the body of A. All (bodies of) units of a strongly connected component in this graph should be analyzed as part of a single analysis of GNATprove.
+This is so GNATprove can detect that the analyses of strongly connected units depend on each other and use its internal mechanism to avoid unsoundness.

 In addition, the following assumptions need to be addressed when compiling the program with another compiler than GNAT: